xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This script lists current directory content in long format

 4-listmorefiles: This script lists current directory content including hidden files

+5-listmorefilesdigitonly: This script does the same as script 4 + displaying user and group IDs instead of names